Faculty & Staff FAQs

 How will this QEP be run?

 Kristi Menear, Human Studies/EDU and Peter Anderson, Pathology/MED are co-facilitators of the QEP Steering Committee.
 The committee, composed of faculty members (selected by their deans) and staff (selected by their supervisors) who were chosen based upon their expertise, duties, and skills, guided the development and implementation of the QEP.
-Ultimately, the QEP will be managed by a QEP Director and implemented by the academic and co-curricular units; UAB Center for Teaching and Learning; the UAB Center for Educational Accountability; assessment, implementation, and steering committees; cohorts of faculty fellows; and a team of student ambassadors.
+Ultimately, the QEP will be managed by a QEP Director and implemented by the academic and co-curricular units; UAB Center for Teaching and Learning; the UAB Center for Educational Accountability; assessment, implementation, and steering committees; and cohorts of faculty fellows.

 I am already doing many things that fit the topic of Learning in a Team Environment.
 How do I fit in?
 What will a QEP like this do for me?